Technical Details#

 • ReadOnly[...] fields are excluded from generated create/update input schemas.

-• WriteOnly[...] fields are accepted on input and excluded from serialized responses.
-The filtering is done explicitly in to_response_schema() (a method on AsyncRestView / RestView, defined on the internal abstract base they share), which skips any field where the internal write-only predicate returns True.
-FastAPI’s response model serialization does not filter them; a custom serialization path that bypasses to_response_schema() would expose WriteOnly fields.
+• WriteOnly[...] fields are accepted on input and excluded from serialized responses. to_response_schema() performs the filtering.
+FastAPI’s response model serialization does not filter them; bypassing to_response_schema() can expose WriteOnly fields.

 Generated Input Schemas#